Orbs/jspm-git/README.md

 jspm-git is based on Guy Bedford's [github endpoint for jspm](https://github.com/jspm/github/).

+## Compatibility
+The most recent release of jspm-git is always compatible to the most recent release of jspm.
+For different jspm releases please have a look on the [Jspm Compatibility Wiki](https://github.com/Orbs/jspm-git/wiki/Jspm-Compatibility) to find a compatible jspm-git release.

 ## Installation

 Install the endpoint globally or locally within your project: